Mechanisms of Introspective Awareness: Localizing Introspection Mechanisms

 \subsection{Circuit Analysis}

-\looseness=-1 The layer distributions of gates and weak evidence carriers suggest a processing hierarchy (\hyperref[figure:circuit-analysis]{\Cref*{figure:circuit-analysis}a}): evidence carriers are concentrated in earlier layers (peaking at layer 38, immediately post-injection) while gates concentrate in later layers (45--61), consistent with gates aggregating upstream evidence signals into the binary detection decision.
-We next ask whether these two feature classes are mechanistically connected and whether evidence carriers causally suppress gate activation.
+\looseness=-1 The layer distributions of gates and weak evidence carriers suggest a processing hierarchy (\Cref{appendix-section:processing-hierarchy}): evidence carriers are concentrated in earlier layers (peaking at layer 38, immediately post-injection) while gates concentrate in later layers (45--61), consistent with gates aggregating upstream evidence signals into the binary detection decision.

-\looseness=-1 We focus on the \#1-ranked gate feature \texttt{L45 F9959} and identify upstream features that, when ablated, most increase gate activation (evidence carriers, whose presence normally suppresses the gate) or most decrease it (suppressors, whose presence normally amplifies the gate). \Cref{figure:gate-ablation-sweep} shows gate activation under progressive ablation across six concepts.
-Ablating all evidence carriers at $\alpha = 4$ roughly doubles gate activation (from $\sim$1{,}700--2{,}300 to $\sim$3{,}800--5{,}950), confirming they are necessary for suppressing the default ``No'' response.
-Even top-5\% of carriers produce substantial increases.
-This pattern holds across high-detection (e.g., \texttt{Trees} 97\%) and low-detection concepts (e.g., \texttt{Monuments} 0\%).
+\looseness=-1 We focus on the \#1-ranked gate feature \texttt{L45 F9959} and identify upstream features that, when ablated, most increase gate activation (evidence carriers, whose presence normally suppresses the gate) or most decrease it (suppressors, whose presence normally amplifies the gate). \Cref{figure:gate-ablation-sweep} shows progressive ablation across six concepts.
+Ablating all evidence carriers at $\alpha = 4$ roughly doubles gate activation (from $\sim$1{,}700--2{,}300 to $\sim$3{,}800--5{,}950), confirming they are causally involved in suppressing gates.
+Even ablating the top 5\% of carriers produces substantial increases.
+This holds for both high-detection (e.g., \texttt{Trees} 97\%) and low-detection concepts (e.g., \texttt{Monuments} 0\%), though the gate is less suppressed for low-detection concepts (consistent with the negative correlation between gate activation and detection rate, $r = -0.228$), suggesting insufficient suppression drives detection failure.

-\looseness=-1 What determines a feature's causal influence on the gate?
-Evidence carriers have significantly higher steering projections (i.e., dot product of their encoder direction with the concept vector) than other active features (\hyperref[figure:circuit-analysis]{\Cref*{figure:circuit-analysis}b}).
-We define \textit{circuit importance} $=$ gate attribution $\times$ steering projection, capturing features that are both activated by steering and strongly connected to the gate.
-Circuit importance achieves the highest correlation with measured $\Delta$gate activation (Spearman $|\rho| = 0.52$), outperforming gate attribution alone ($|\rho| = 0.41$) and steering projection alone ($|\rho| = 0.07$) (\hyperref[figure:circuit-analysis]{\Cref*{figure:circuit-analysis}c}).